Effie Gray (film): Plot

 Effie dreads returning to the Ruskin family.
 Back at their house she suffers from a string of nervous ailments.
 Her doctor expresses disgust at John's clear lack of care or concern toward Effie and is horrified to learn that John has been drugging Effie with laudanum, albeit unintentionally as his mother gave him the tonics.
 He chastises a guilty looking John for his ignorance.
 He advises fresh air and more attention from her husband.
-John says they intend to travel to Scotland where John Everett Millais, one of the Pre-Raphaelites, will paint his portrait.

-In Scotland, Millais befriends Effie, and becomes increasingly disturbed by Ruskin's dismissive attitude to his wife.
+John says they intend to travel to Edinburgh where John Everett Millais, one of the Pre-Raphaelites, will paint his portrait.
+Millais befriends Effie, and becomes increasingly disturbed by Ruskin's dismissive attitude to his wife.
 He is deeply embarrassed when John leaves the two of them alone together for several nights when he visits Edinburgh.
 Effie and Millais fall in love.
 He convinces her to take someone she trusts with her and to explore the options for divorce.

 Effie sends for Sophie, claiming that her sister wants to see the capital.
 Together they visit Elizabeth Eastlake.
 Effie tells her that she is still a virgin and that John has told her he was disgusted by her body on their wedding night.
 Elizabeth advises her to seek legal advice as John clearly has no desire to fulfill any of his obligations in the marriage, and Effie doesn't deserve the type of treatment she is receiving.

 Effie is examined by a doctor, who confirms her virginity.
 Her sympathetic lawyer tells her the marriage can be annulled.
-She leaves for Scotland, supposedly to accompany her sister, but really to leave John forever.
+She leaves for Perth, supposedly to accompany her sister, but really to leave John forever.
 Before she leaves London, she visits Millais, but communicates with him only via her sister.
 He says he will wait for her.
 Ruskin's family is horrified when Effie's lawyer calls round with a notification of annulment proceedings on the grounds of John's impotence.